 - Confirmation that the control and management of the company is exercised in Singapore

 - Calendar year for which the letter is required

 How to Apply for a Certificate of Residence

 To apply for a COR your application must be e-Filed through myTax Portal.
 Unless your company falls under one of following specific circumstances as paper applications are no longer accepted:

 - Applying COR for a sole-proprietorship business owned by the company

 - Applying COR for a partnership business of which the company is a partner

 When applying, it is possible to apply for the current calendar year, one future calendar year, or even up to four previous calendar years.
 When preparing to apply, the company will need to authorise a staff member or a third party (such as a tax agent) for Corporate Tax (Filing and Applications) in Corppass before the staff member / third party can log in and apply for COR on behalf of the company.
 IRAS will process your application within 7 working days of receiving the application.

 Reach Out to Sprout!

-Our team of professionals at Sprout can help guide your company in the right direction.
-Sprout offers seamless application services to apply for the Certificate of Residence (COR) on the behalf of our clients.
+Here at Sprout Asia, our team of professionals can help guide your company in the right direction.
+Our budget-friendly corporate secretarial services offer a seamless application process for the Certificate of Residence (COR).
 Feel free to contact us with any of your queries, we’ll respond within 24 hours.